šŸŽƒ

 • I didn’t (and still don’t) know Caroline very well; I think our first substantive conversation was at the Manifest Night Market.

 • I feel extremely grateful to the FTX Future Fund.
 For one, Manifund is heavily inspired by the Future Fund’s approach: fast, transparent, ambitious.
-For another, they provided the seed funding for Manifold and Manifund, and also funded the conference I met my wife at.
+For another, they provided the seed funding for Manifold and Manifund, and also funded the conference where I met my wife.

 • At this point, someone might point out a missing mood, like ā€œbut the fraud at FTX was bad, rightā€?
 And I kind of feel obliged to say ā€œyeah of course fraud is badā€ but my actual view is a lot more nuanced, something like: